mcglasp/ms4-big-idea-books/README.md

 - Within the users page click Create User.
 - Name the user and select Programmatic Access.
 - Select next and Add the user to the group by clicking through to confirm Create User.
-- Downoad the .csv file which will contain the User Access and Secret Access Keys needed by Django.
+- Download the .csv file which will contain the User Access and Secret Access Keys needed by Django.

 *Connect Django to S3*